Gaxil/Unity-AlembicToVAT/README.md

 Alembic samples provided in the project
 ---------------------------------------
-You can use freely the provided Alembic files, it's just simple test, feel free to do whatever you want with them
+You can use freely the provided Alembic files, it's just simple tests, feel free to do whatever you want with them

 When will this be updated?
 --------------------------